vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 More information is available in both the [spam protection ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0062-SPAM-spam_protection.md) and [spam protection PoW ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0072-SPPW-spam-protection-PoW.md) specs.

-**Free-form governance proposals**
+**Freeform governance proposals**
-Governance is a key feature for the community to propose and vote upon changes allowing the vega network to arrive at the on-chain decisions and reject or enact accordingly.

-Building on the governance features in restricted mainnet, the community can now propose free-form proposals.
-These differ from other proposals as when the enactment time comes no changes are auto-enacted on the network for a successful proposal.
-However, a record of how token holders voted will be stored on chain and enactment will come at a future time e.g., a code change that will come in a future deployment.
+Building on the governance features in restricted mainnet, the community can now propose freeform proposals.
+These differ from other proposals as when the enactment time comes, no changes are auto-enacted on the network if a proposal is successful.
+However, a record of how token holders voted will be stored on-chain and enactment will come at a future time, e.g., a code change that will come in a future deployment.

-Find out more about [free-form ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0028-GOVE-governance.md#6-freeform-governance-proposal) governance proposals in the specs.
+Find out more about [freeform ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0028-GOVE-governance.md#6-freeform-governance-proposal) governance proposals in the specs.

 **Vega transaction gas costs and priorities**
 Vega doesn't charge users gas costs per transaction.
-However, the system processing capacity is still limited; in order to ensure liveness each transaction will have associated gas cost.
+However, the system processing capacity is still limited; in order to ensure liveness, each transaction will have an associated gas cost.
 Each block will contain only transactions up to a certain block gas limit.
 Transactions with higher priorities will get scheduled first.
 Check out the transaction gas costs and priorities [spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0079-TGAP-transaction_gas_and_priority.md) for more information.

 **Vega wallet v2 APIs**
 The Vega wallet APIs have been updated to version 2 and now offers JSON-RPC API support.
-This allows users to manage the wallets and their keys, and sign and send transactions.
+This allows users and UIs to more easily interact with wallets and their keys, and sign and send transactions.
 This is the core of the wallet backend and is consistent across all implementations.
 Find out more about the latest wallet API updates in the [API docs](../api/vega-wallet/reference/core/index.md)

 **Migration from Tendermint to CometBFT**